openshift/enhancements/enhancements/network/primary-user-defined-networks-for-virtualization-workloads.md

 the desired IP addresses for the VM, and when creating the VM, point it to the respective `IPAMClaim` using an annotation (on the VM).

-KubeVirt (or a component on behalf of it) will see the annotation on the VM, and will proceed to the `IPAMClaim` owner reference, and template the launcher pod accordingly - with the annotation mentioned in the [Persisting VM IP addresses during the migration](#persisting-vm-ip-addresses-during-the-migration) section.
+OpenShift Virtualization will see the annotation on the VM, and will proceed to the `IPAMClaim` owner reference, and template the launcher pod accordingly - with the annotation mentioned in the
+[Persisting VM IP addresses during the migration](#persisting-vm-ip-addresses-during-the-migration) section.